laurent22/joplin/README.md

 # Custom CSS

-Rendered markdown can be customized by placing a userstyle file in the profile directory `~/.config/joplin-desktop/userstyle.css` (This path might be different on your device - check at the top of the Config screen for the exact path).
+Rendered markdown can be customized by placing a userstyle file in the profile directory `~/.config/joplin-desktop/userstyle.css` (This path might be different on your device - check at the top of the Options screen (Tools > Options)) for the exact path).
 This file supports standard CSS syntax.
 Joplin ***must*** be restarted for the new css to be applied, please ensure that Joplin is not closing to the tray, but is actually exiting.
 Note that this file is used for both displaying the notes and printing the notes.
 Be aware how the CSS may look printed (for example, printing white text over a black background is usually not wanted).

 The whole UI can be customized by placing a custom editor style file in the profile directory `~/.config/joplin-desktop/userchrome.css`.